rubcv/Hyperledger-Fabric-basic-network/README.md

 # Hyperledger-Fabric-basic-network
-Basic network for a Hyperledger Fabric project development
+Basic network for a Hyperledger Fabric project development.

 ## Table of contents